estebanpw/DNAPERMUT/README.md

 DNAPERMUT requires [seqAn3](https://github.com/seqan/seqan3).
 Make sure to install it in the same folder as the cloned repository of `DNAPERMUT`.
 You can find installation instructions [here](https://docs.seqan.de/seqan/3-master-user/setup.html).

-Once `seqAn3`is properly installed your directory structure should look like this:
+Once `seqAn3`is downloaded, your directory structure should look like this:

 ```
-.
-├── CMakeCache.txt
-├── CMakeFiles
-├── cmake_install.cmake
 ├── CMakeLists.txt
-...
-...
 ├── dnapermut.cpp
-├── Makefile
-...
 ├── README.md
 └── seqan3
     ├── build_system
     ├── CHANGELOG.md
     ...
+    └── test
 ```

-After downloading `seqAn3` simply run the following command to compile DNAPERMUT:
+Now simply run the following command to compile DNAPERMUT:

 `cmake -DCMAKE_BUILD_TYPE=Release .`

-Now you can compile `DNAPERMUT` by firing:
+If all dependencies were met, proceed to compile `DNAPERMUT` by firing:

 `make`